 Seeing the Sights in Hong Kong

-Nathan Street cuts north through the center of Kowloon, and it is probably the best place in Kowloon to go shopping.
+Nathan Street (Google Maps) cuts north through the center of Kowloon, and it is probably the best place in Kowloon to go shopping.
 Right on the street you can find lots of brands that are familiar to westerners along with a lot of Asian brands that probably aren’t.
 If you venture off the street, you can easily get lost in alleyways filled with food stalls, the smells of which waft out to lure you in.

 Shopping on Nathan Street is where I discovered my new favorite thing: knock off children’s toys.
 Anyone who has ever listened to their toddler beg for a single cartoon character toy that costs $40USD will drool over the prospect of an entire set of “Happy Pig” or “Dogs Patrol” toys for only five or six bucks.
 Amazing!

 - Hong Kong was very stroller friendly.
 There is a whole system of elevated walkways, and there are elevators to access it at most major intersections.

 - The floor numbers in Hong Kong are a little screwy.
 They seem to like to skip a lot of numbers.

 - With an unlocked phone, it’s easy to buy a phone card in Hong Kong.
 You can get them at 7-11.